 Copyright Watch - Collection of copyright laws from all over the world.

-A summary of copyright fundamentals for academic work can be found in Copyright Law and Graduate Research, by Kenneth D. Crews.
+A summary of copyright fundamentals for academic work can be found in Copyright and Your Dissertation or Thesis: Ownership, Fair Use, and Your Rights and Responsibilities, by Kenneth D. Crews.